guckyslush/ilonimi/README.md

 # Spellbook

+// gucky: im not readin this essay lol

 Sick of typing every letter serially like a schmuck?
 You've come to the right place.
 Words at once is how we think about our language, so it's how we should output it digitally as well.

 QWERTY+ chord dictionary based on https://www.autohotkey.com/board/topic/6426-chording-keyboard-strings-sent-at-key-combinations/ Worth noting I use a split ortholinear keyboard, which makes barring letters very convenient.